Learning to Encode and Classify Test Executions: Abstract

 \section{Abstract}

-The challenge of automatically determining the correctness of test executions is referred to as the \emph{test oracle problem} and is one of the key remaining issues for automated testing.
-The goal in this paper is to solve the test oracle problem in a way that is general, scalable and accurate.
+The challenge of automatically determining the correctness of test executions is referred to as the \emph{test oracle problem} and is a key remaining issue for automated testing.
+The paper aims at solving the test oracle problem in a scalable and accurate way.
 To achieve this, we use supervised learning over test execution traces.
 We label a small fraction of the execution traces with their verdict of pass or fail.
 We use the labelled traces to train a neural network (NN) model to learn to distinguish runtime patterns for passing versus failing executions for a given program.
-Our approach for building this NN model involves the following steps, 1.
-Instrument the program to record execution traces as sequences of method invocations and global state, 2.
-Label a small fraction of the execution traces with their verdicts, 3.
-Designing a NN component that embeds information in execution traces to fixed length vectors, 4.
-Design a NN model that uses the trace information for classification, 5.
-Evaluate the inferred classification model on unseen execution traces from the program.

 We evaluate our approach using case studies from different application domains - 1.
 Module from Ethereum Blockchain, 2.
 Module from PyTorch deep learning framework, 3.
-Microsoft SEAL encryption library components, 4.
-Sed stream editor, 5.
-Value pointer library and 6.
-Nine network protocols from Linux packet identifier, L7-Filter.
-We found the classification models for all subject programs resulted in high precision, recall and specificity, over 95\%, while only training with an average 9\% of the total traces.
-Our experiments show that the proposed neural network model is highly effective as a test oracle and is able to learn runtime patterns to distinguish passing and failing test executions for systems and tests from different application domains.
+Microsoft SEAL encryption library components and 4.
+Sed stream editor.
+We found the classification models for all subject programs resulted in high precision, recall and specificity, averaging to 89\%, 88\% and 92\% respectively, while only training with an average 15\% of the total traces.
+Our experiments show that the proposed NN model is promising as a test oracle and is able to learn runtime patterns to distinguish test executions for systems and tests from different application domains.